BellsteinLabs/pyJangle/readme.md

 ### Event Replay

 It might already be obvious to you that one of the key benefits of this framework is that the only really important data in the application is the event store and saga store.
 In fact, you really only need to back up the event store and saga store which makes things pretty simple.
-If this sounds strange, let's do a thought experiment (you can also do this using the interactive example in [pyjangle_example][pyjangle_example]).
+If this sounds strange, let's do a thought experiment (you can also do this using the interactive example in [example][example]).
 Let's assume your bank application has been running for a while and someone accidentally deletes everything from the database.
 The recovery process would be as follows:

 1. Create a new database with the appropriate tables and indexes, etc. (The assumption is that you have your schema lying around in source control)  It's blank at this point with no data.
 2. Restore your event store and saga store tables from backup.